Amansingh-afk/Spotify--Clone/README.md

      Spotify widgets (Embed).

 ## Principles
- All components are following:
+ components are following:

 * OnPush Change Detection and async pipes: all components use observable and async pipe for rendering data without any single manual subscribe.
-Only some places are calling subscribe for dispatching an action, which I will have a refactor live stream session with my friend @nartc to use the component store for a fully subscribe-less application.
 * Tree-shakable components, meaning each component will have a respective module.

 ## Setting the development enviorment